newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 *  `Business structure|business-structure-learn-more`
 * Name, address, and telephone number of the person who has administrative or managerial responsibility for the registered location
 *  `Registered agent information,|registered-agent` including address and phone number, or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
-* The name and title of all officers and a copy of all legal and operational documents
+* The name and title of all officers
+*   Copies of all legal and operational documents, including your `Business Registration Certificate|business-reg-certificate`
 * Proof of liability insurance for your facility
 * Notarized Memorandum of Agreement (included in application)
 * Completed Zoning Certification (included in application)